 Raise funds and support those living with dementia

 For over 35 years, always and only focused on dementia.

 Alzheimer’s WA is the oldest and largest dementia specific advocacy and support organisation in Western Australia.
-We advocate for more than 41,100 Western Australians living with all types of dementia and provide direct care, support, education and information to assist them as well as their families and carers.
+We advocate for all Western Australians living with all types of dementia and provide direct care, support, education and information to assist them as well as their families and carers.

 Dementia is an umbrella term for the many conditions and symptoms that are caused by disorders affecting the brain.
 It affects thinking, memory, behaviour and the ability to perform everyday tasks.
 There are over 100 types of dementia.
 The most common in Australia is Alzheimer’s disease.

 Dementia is not a normal part of ageing, although risk increases with age.
 Our ageing population means that the number of people with dementia is rapidly rising.

 Dementia is the leading cause of death of women in Australia and the second leading cause of death of all Australians.